sam-caldwell/csci-430/README.md

 # GW-BASIC Compiler (basic_compiler)

 This project develops a GW-BASIC compiler which emits LLVM IR, byte code, native assembly, and native executables.
-This is designed for reproducible builds and detailed phase logging for compiler development.
+It is designed for reproducible builds.
+Phase logging has been removed to simplify the codebase.

 Code repo: https://github.com/sam-caldwell/csci-430